 \section{Benchmarks}

 In this section, the different benchmarks are introduced.
 First, the supervised learning tasks are introduced, including long-term information restitution benchmarks in \autoref{sec:information_restitution_benchmark} and sequence classification benchmarks in \autoref{sec:sequence_classification_benchmarks}.
 In \autoref{sec:rl_benchmarks}, a reinforcement learning benchmark with partially observable environment is introduced.
-This environment contains long-term dependencies.
+This environment contains long time dependencies.